The trend is your friend.

 Some have called this one dead and done, but influencer marketing is not only still alive, it’s growing.
 That’s not to say it hasn’t evolved, though.

-In 2018, it’s less about riding the coattails of whomever is most popular at any given moment, and more about building meaningful relationships and finding the influencers that reflect your brand ethos.
+It’s less about riding the coattails of whoever is most popular at any given moment, and more about building meaningful relationships and finding the influencers that reflect your brand ethos.

 Many companies have found themselves in defense mode after partnering with an influencer based solely on numbers, only to discover later that they’ve shared sexist, racist, grossly inappropriate, or bigoted content on their channels.
 73% of marketers list “finding the right influencer” as the biggest challenge.